supermarmar/guides/docs/regulation/international/basel_framework.md

 and fees) under the terms of loan agreement.
 Normally, this will correspond to the nominal maturity of the instrument

-##### **Retail**
+#### **Retail**

 32.57 This section, CRE32.57 to CRE32.67, sets out the calculation of the risk components for retail exposures.

-###### **PDs & LGDs**
+##### **PDs & LGDs**

-32.58 For each identified pool of retail exposures, banks are expected to provide an estimate of the PD and LGD associated with the pool, subject to the minimum requirements as set out in CRE36.
-Additionally, the PD for retail exposures is the greater of: (i) the one-year PD associated with the internal borrower grade to which the pool of retail exposures is assigned; and (ii) 0.1% for qualifying revolving retail exposure (QRRE) revolvers (see CRE30.24 for the definition of QRRE revolvers) and 0.05% for all other exposures.
+32.58 For each identified pool of retail exposures, banks are expected to provide anestimate of the PD and LGD associated with the pool, subject to the minimum requirements as set out in CRE36.
+Additionally, the PD for retail exposures is the greater of:

+- (i) the one-year PD associated with the internal borrower grade to which the pool of retail exposures is assigned; and
+- (ii) 0.1% for qualifying revolving retail exposure (QRRE) revolvers (see CRE30.24 for the definition of QRRE revolvers) and 0.05% for all other exposures.

-The LGD for each exposure
-that is used as input into the risk weight formula and the calculation of expected loss must not be less than the parameter floors indicated in the table below:
+The LGD for each exposure that is used as input into the risk weight formula and the calculation of expected loss must not be less than the parameter floors indicated in the table below:

 ![alt text](images/basel/lgd_params_floors_2.png)